 5.03 PAYMENT OF DUES:

 Upon election to membership, student membership or corporate membership, an individual or corporation shall be entitled to the benefits of membership only upon payment of yearly membership dues or fees as specified by the Board of Directors.
-Payments will be due each year on January
+Payments will be due each year.

 6.0 PURPOSE OF THE ASSOCIATION:

 (a) To promote communication among neuroscientists throughout Canada.

 (b) To represent the interests of Canadian neuroscientists at national and international levels.